LBRYFoundation/website-tech/docs/tutorials/setup-sdk-lbrynet.md

 ---
-title: Setup LBRY SDK with lbrynet
 description: Learn how to setup the LBRY SDK with lbrynet.
 ---

+# Setup LBRY SDK with lbrynet

 ## Running